mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 described in {{Section 21 of !RFC9000}}, {{Section 9 of !RFC9001}}, {{Section 8
 of !RFC9002}} and {{Section 6 of !RFC9221}} also apply to RoQ.

-Note that RTP-over-QUIC provides mandatory security, and other RTP transports do not.
-In order to prevent the inadvertent disclosure of RTP sessions to unintended third parties, RTP topologies described in {{topologies}} that include middleboxes supporting both RTP-over-QUIC and non-RTP-over-QUIC paths MUST forward RTP packets on non-RTP-over-QUIC paths using a secure AVP profile ({{?RFC3711}}, {{?RFC4585}}, or another AVP profile providing equivalent RTP-level security), whether or not RTP-over-QUIC senders are using a secure AVP profile for those RTP packets.
+Note that RoQ provides mandatory security, and other RTP transports do not.
+In order to prevent the inadvertent disclosure of RTP sessions to unintended third parties, RTP topologies described in {{topologies}} that include middleboxes supporting both RoQ and non-RoQ paths MUST forward RTP packets on non-RoQ paths using a secure AVP profile ({{?RFC3711}}, {{?RFC4585}}, or another AVP profile providing equivalent RTP-level security), whether or not RoQ senders are using a secure AVP profile for those RTP packets.

 # IANA Considerations {#iana-considerations}